 I teach courses on African politics, comparative politics, and political theory at American University in the Comparative and Regional Studies Program in the School of International Service.
 My research focuses on African political institutions, democratization, and political development.

 I have provided analysis and commentary on Nigeria as a guest on the PBS Newshour, NPR’s Diane Rehm Show, MSNBC, Canadian TV, Al Jazeera, Amy Goodman’s Democracy Now! and other programs.
 I am active with the African Politics Conference Group, a professional association that organizes panels at the annual conferences of the African Studies Association, the American Political Science Association, and at other academic meetings.
-I frequently organize events for American University’s Council on African Studies.
+I frequently organize events for American University’s Africa Council.